 3. There’s a structured learning environment

 Many people who attempt to teach themselves coding give up or taper off after just a few weeks.
-If you’re someone that learns best in a structured learning environment but there are no classes near you, an online coding bootcamp is a great solution.
-You’ll be able to follow a guided curriculum online with the accountability of a classroom environment.
+If you’re someone that learns best in a structured learning environment, but there are no classes near you, an online coding bootcamp is a great solution.
+You’ll get live lectures, pair programming with classmates, group project time, and more, all in an classroom environment.

 4. You learn to collaborate with others

-An important skill for any budding engineer to develop is teamwork.
+Teamwork is an important skill for any budding engineer to develop.
 While coding itself can be a solitary activity, most developers work with others on a daily basis to develop and build software.
-Though you can learn to code on your own, the group environment of a coding bootcamp teaches you to work with others – a crucial skill.
-Pair programming is a hallmark of Hack Reactor, and is an important part of our remote bootcamps.
+Though you can learn to code on your own, the group environment of a coding bootcamp teaches you to work with others, which is crucial to your career.
+Pair programming is a hallmark of Hack Reactor, and is an important part of our online bootcamps.

 6. You have a strong peer community

-A huge advantage of attending any coding bootcamp is the community of people you’re going through the experience with.
-Throughout the program, this will be available through video hangouts and group chats.
+Briefly mentioned above, having a strong community is a huge advantage of attending any coding bootcamp.
+Throughout the program, this sense of community is cultivated through group work, breakout activities, pair programming, social events, and more.
 Having the support of peers is crucial – not just for learning to code, but also throughout the job search process after the bootcamp ends.